TJ Friedl Player Props: Reds vs. Marlins

-TJ Friedl -- with a slugging percentage of .579 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds against the Miami Marlins, with Braxton Garrett on the hill, on August 8 at 6:40 PM ET.
+TJ Friedl -- with a slugging percentage of .649 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds versus the Miami Marlins, with Johnny Cueto on the mound, on August 9 at 12:35 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a triple and two RBI) against the Marlins.
+In his most recent game, he went 1-for-3 with a double and an RBI against the Marlins.

 TJ Friedl Game Info & Props vs. the Marlins